Shonosuge-Jacky/COMP3329/README.md

 4. Only Player A can do it when Player A fullfil the condition => Player B can do it when Player A fullfil the condition (try photoView.IsMine)

 ### &nbsp;&nbsp;Deliverables (30 April 23:59):
-1. Installation instructions and game instructions .doc readme file
+1. Installation instructions and game instructions .doc readme file (???)
-2. 10 Pages .doc game report
+2. 10 Pages .doc game report (???)
-3. 1 min .mp4 game trailer
+4. A1 150dpi game poster (Do it after the game is finished)
-4. A1 150dpi game poster
+3. 1 min .mp4 game trailer (Do it after the game is finished)

 ### &nbsp;&nbsp;To-do-list :
 1. [End scene] Match result recording system (Jacky)